MikeMaximus/gbm/GBM/readme.txt

 - Installers now automatically set the optimal High DPI compatability mode for GBM on Windows 10 or later.
     - This prevents GBM from looking blurry with High DPI scaling.
     - This can be modified in the compatability settings for GBM.exe if another scaling mode is preferred.
-- Updated YamlDotNet to 16.1.3
+- Updated YamlDotNet to 16.1.3.
 - Updated SQLite to 3.47.0.
 - Updated 7-Zip to 24.08.

+General:

+- Changed list icons on the "Import Game Configurations" form to be more appropriate for both light and dark modes.

 Known Issues: